docsforadobe/after-effects-scripting-guide/docs/items/avitem.md

 #### Description

-When true, the AVItem has an audio component.
+When `true`, the AVItem has an audio component.

 - In a CompItem, the value is linked to the composition.
 - In a FootageItem, the value is linked to the `mainSource` object.